 Furthermore, ERA is also tasked with monitoring NoBos and, for this purpose, has developed an assessment scheme which details the requirements against which NoBos can be assessed.
 This monitoring system for NoBos supports the activities already carried out by each Member State.

-Point 5.2.3 of the abovementioned ERA assessment scheme requires that ‘ERA shall be included in the list of bodies to which the mechanism to safeguard impartiality shall address communication of independent actions undertaken’: mechanisms to safeguard impartiality shall use the dedicated web-form “Communication by the mechanism to safeguard NoBo impartiality” to ensure that this information is provided to the Agency.
+Point 5.2.3 of the abovementioned ERA assessment scheme requires that ‘ERA shall be included in the list of bodies to which the mechanism to safeguard impartiality shall address communication of independent actions undertaken’: mechanisms to safeguard impartiality shall use the NOBOs Monitoring topic on the Contact us form to ensure that this information is provided to the Agency.